kirikuroda/kirikuroda.github.io/content/en/authors/admin/_index.md

 highlight_name: true
 ---

 Kiri Kuroda is a graduate student majoring in social psychology at the University of Tokyo.
-He studies group decision-making in humans with behavioral experiments, eye-tracking, and cognitive modeling.
+KK studies group decision-making in humans with behavioral experiments, eye-tracking, and cognitive modeling.